JNRowe/vim-configs/dein.rst

 ``dein.vim`` - ``dein`` plugins configuration
 =============================================

+These are all hosted on GitHub_ [#]_.
+You should try at least a few of them, they may make your life far simpler!

 Modeline is set so that ``:Exconfig <C-r><C-f>`` works on plugin names [#]_::

     " vim: set isfname-=/: